Help: How do I broadcast using my webcam?

 - Echo filter.
 Enable this filter to try to eliminate any acoustic feedback.

-- Audio frequency.
+- Sample rate.
 You can adjust the audio sample rate, which affects the audio quality.
 A higher sample rate can record higher audio frequencies, but results in more data and requires faster Internet connections.
 Possible sample rates range from 11 to 44 kHz, but the quality of the microphone is often the limiting factor.

 - Volume.
 You can adjust the volume level if the microphone input is too low or too high.
-The VU-meter below the gauge displays the microphone activity.
+The VU-meter on the camera preview shows the microphone activity.